Car Maintenance Budget: The Ultimate Guide to Saving Money

 If you can’t afford to fix everything, focus on what’s most important for safety:

-- Brakes: Make sure your brakes are in good shape.
+Brakes: Make sure your brakes are in good shape.

-- Steering: Ensure your car steers properly.
+Steering: Ensure your car steers properly.

 Other repairs, like fixing dents or scratches, can wait until you have more money.

-Start Saving for Future Repairs
+Start Building Your Car Maintenance Budget for Future Repairs

 To avoid this situation next time, start saving a little money each month for car repairs.
 Even small amounts can add up and help you be ready for the next repair.
 This way, you won’t have to worry as much when something needs fixing.

-Beyond Budgeting: Maximizing the Value of Your Car
+Maximizing the Value of Your Car

 This section explains how to keep your car’s value high.